vasvigupta/LEGAL-Nexus/docs/environment_setup.md

-# Nyaya Setu — Environment Setup & Configuration
+# LEGAL-Nexus — Environment Setup & Configuration

-This guide details setting up the local development environment for Nyaya Setu.
+This guide details setting up the local development environment for LEGAL-Nexus.

 ---